-As a result of this, Northamptonshire is working with the Police Performance Oversight Group (PPOG) to regularly update on the progress of implementing the recommendations set out in the inspection.
+As a result of this, Northamptonshire worked with the Police Performance Oversight Group (PPOG) to regularly update on the progress of implementing the recommendations set out in the inspection.
 These updates are also reviewed regularly at the Accountability Board.
+In March 2021, PPOG were satisfied with the progress made by Northamptonshire and no further updates to the Group are required.
+The next HMICFRS inspection of Northamptonshire was underway in Spring/Summer 2021.